LathaSaradha/Grocery_on_Wheels/ReadMe.md

 8. On the High Availability menu, select "Standalone MySQL Server/Classic MySQL Replication" and On the Type and Networking,
 9. Keep the default value for config type to "Development Computer".
 Check TCP/IP and select the Port address to be "3306" then click Next.
-10. On the Authentication Method, keep the default of "Use Strong Password ..." as the selected option and set your MySQL Root password (use a simple pass code)
+10.On the Authentication Method, keep the default of "Use Strong Password ..." as the selected option and set your MySQL Root password (use a simple pass code)
-11. On the Windows Service menu, keep the default selections 11.On Apply Configuration menu, click on "Execute" button.
+11. On the Windows Service menu, keep the default selections.
-12.The installation wizard will ask to connect to server -so insert "root" as username and then insert yourpassword.
+11.The installation wizard will ask to connect to server -so insert "root" as username and then insert your password.
+12. On Apply Configuration menu, click on "Execute" button.
-13.Click finish -you will see mysql-js (which is mysql shell) and MySQL workbench
+13.Click finish.
+You will see mysql-js (which is mysql shell) and MySQL workbench

 To setup Java Application